Do you often catch yourself squinting at fine print, computer screens, or street signs and wonder, “Do I need glasses?” If so, you’re not alone.

 Myopia affects more than 34 million Americans over the age of 40.1

 Hyperopia is when your eyes focus images too far behind your retina.
 This makes seeing things up close difficult.
-It can be caused by:
+Causes of farsightedness include:

 Over 14 million Americans age 40 and older are hyperopic.1